kanhua/CarND-Advanced-Lane-Lines/README.md

 ## Fit the Lanes

 I use sliding windows to find the lanes coordinates in the image.
-This method indentifies the lanes using the following procedures:
+This method identifies the lanes using the following procedures:

 1. The image is sliced in 9 portions in the y direction.
 2. In the top slice, set two windows that are centered at the peaks of histograms.
-3. All the color pixels within the windows are set to be the coordiates of the lane for fitting.
+3. All the color pixels within the windows are set to be the coordinates of the lane for fitting.
 4. If there are enough points in the window, recenter the window for the next slice.
-5. Iterate step 3 throughout all the windows.
+5. Iterate step 3 and 4 throughout all the windows.
 6. Fit all points found in all the windows with quadratic polynomials.

-An exmple image of this process is shown below:
+An example image of this process is shown below:
 ![fitted_lane](./output_images/demo_bin_fit.jpg)

 The codes of these procedures can be found in ```image_process.LandFinder.fit_by_window()```.